-Unfortunately, in none of the experiences of my interviewees did the leader repent of their destructive sin after various kinds of confrontations – one-on-one or in groups.
+Unfortunately, in none of the experiences of those whom I have interviewed has the leader repented of their destructive sin after various kinds of confrontations – one-on-one or in groups.

 As parachurch and mission organizations, no one ecclesiastical governing body was given authority by the organizations to act as “the church” found in Matthew 18.